drnooraldeen/EBAO/README.md

 ```

 ## Example Usage and Expected Outputs
-- The EBOA algorithm is applied to the KDDCup99 dataset for feature selection and classification.
+- The EBAO algorithm is applied to the KDDCup99 dataset for feature selection and classification.
 - After running the code, you can expect output showing the best solution found by the optimizer and its corresponding fitness score, including accuracy and F1-score metrics.

 Example output: